TAJWAR99/Xl-Github/README.md

 	**Remember:** It's a one-time download; consider temporary access for better security.

-6. Place the File in the Correct Directory
+6. Place the File in the Correct Directory.
      Save the credentials.json file in your project folder or a directory accessible by your script.

 ## 📄 License

 MIT License © 2024 Tajwar